284: No Such Thing As Salty Yeti Bones

 Transcript

-Hello, and welcome to another episode of No Such Thing as a Fish, a weekly podcast.
+Hello and welcome to another episode of No Such Thing as a Fish, a weekly podcast this week coming to you live from Paris.

+I am sitting here with Annie Binski, Andrew Hanzamari and James Harkin.
 And once again, we have gathered around the microphones with our four favorite facts from the last seven days.

-And in no particular order, here we go.
+And in a particular order, here we go.
+Starting with you, James.

 Okay, my fact this week is that North American porcupines sometimes fall out of trees and impale themselves on their own spikes.

 So it gets pushed into them?
+Like, so it's they're already in.
+That's what impaled means.

 Do they die?

-We all die, Abby.
+We all die, Andy.

-We're in Paris, I should have realised the philosophy would come earlier than normal.
+We're in Paris.
+I should have realised the philosophy would come earlier than normal.

+They can, well, actually, not usually.
 And the reason that we know about this, for a few reasons, but it's kind of a report that came out by a guy called Aldous Rose and his colleagues.

-And they worked out that the reason that they have antibiotics on them is because they do impair themselves quite often.
+And they noticed that quills have antibiotics on them.
+And they worked out that the reason that they have antibiotics on them is because they do impale themselves quite often.

-And it means that it won't kind of get infected and it won't kill them.
+And it means they won't kind of get infected and it won't kill them.
+It is weird that they spend so much time up trees.

 And this is North American porcupines, isn't it?

-Yeah, actually, if a female porcupine porcupine is only interested in sex once a year, and she signals that by climbing the tree, urinating and screaming.
+They absolutely love climbing trees.
+Yeah, actually, a female porcupine is only interested in sex once a year.

 they can sometimes make the females receptive to mating, and the way they do that is urinating on them.
+And they have special high-velocity urine, which can go six feet.

 So even if a female is on a completely different branch,

 the male can spray her, and then she will sort of become fertile.
+That's incredible.

+Is it true?
 I might have this wrong, but is it true that there's a fight that happens between two males who are courting the one?

-So, the urination thing, as well as being an exciting thing for the mating ritual, is also in the same way that a dog might pee on a fire hydrant to mark it as its territory.
+So the urination thing, as well as being an exciting thing for the mating ritual, is also in the same way that a dog might pee on a fire hydrant to mark it as its territory.

 It's a territory marking thing, I think, as well.
+That feels likely.

-They think, yeah, it could could be pheromones to attract them, but they do have this massive bite.
+Possible, yeah, they're not really sure.
+They think, yeah, it could be pheromones to attract them.

-So, and lots of males can get involved because they're very solitary porcupines and they have this very narrow window of fertility, the females.
+But they do have this massive fight.
+So lots of males can get involved because they're very solitary porcupines and they have this very narrow window of fertility, the females.

 And so they're on their own, middle of nowhere.

-So they have to do this whole screaming, weeing thing to
+They're suddenly like, oh, fucking fertile, so they have to do this whole screaming, weeing thing to dispel urine into the air and hope the males smell it.

 So then a bunch of males flock to them, and then they do have this huge fight.

-And so it's very normal if you see a male porcupine mating, he'll usually be doing it with a bunch bunch of someone else's, some other porcupine's quills sticking out of him,
+And so it's very normal if you see a male porcupine mating, he'll usually be doing it with a bunch of someone else's, some other porcupine's quills sticking out of him,

 covered in other men's quills.

+Wow.
 Yeah, not comfortable.

 No.

-So female porcupines are pregnant or lactating for 11 months of the year and they can be pregnant for all of their lives and they live for 20 to 30 years.
+So female porcupines are pregnant or lactating for 11 11 months of the year and they can be pregnant for all of their lives and they live for 20 to 30 years.

 So they basically spend their entire lives pregnant or breastfeeding.
+Why wonder they're screaming so much?

 Why are there not more porcupines then?